 In 1944, President Roosevelt signed the Servicemen's Readjustment Act (also known as the “GI Bill”) into law.
 This bill included many benefits for returning World War II veterans, including financial assistance to further their educations.

-Fast-forward to 2008, and that bill (at least in spirit) got a facelift as the new Post-9/11 Veterans Educational Assistance Act.
-Dubbed the “Post-9/11 GI Bill,” this act improves the education benefits of its predecessor, helping ensure that those leaving the military can land jobs that provide for themselves and their families.
+Fast forward to 2017, and that bill has been amended and transformed multiple times over the years.
+In 2008, it was updated to the Post-9/11 Veterans Educational Assistance Act.
+Dubbed the “Post-9/11 GI Bill,” this act improved the education benefits of its predecessor, helping ensure that those leaving the military can land jobs that provide for themselves and their families.

 GI Bill Eligibility